-Holocaust Memorial Day 2017 saw J-Socs organise 38 events on 27 campuses in England, Scotland and Wales; these were attended by approximately 1,000 Jewish and non-Jewish students and staff.
+Holocaust Memorial Day 2017 saw J-Socs organise 38 events on 27 campuses in England, Scotland and Wales; our HMD activity engaged well over 3,500 Jewish and non-Jewish students and staff.
 At some campuses, survivors of the Holocaust and other genocides gave testimony; memorial services, film screenings and discussions also took place.

 Particularly impressive were the 270 guests who gathered to hear the testimony of Holocaust survivor Mindu Hornick at the University of Birmingham, hosted by Birmingham J-Soc (pictured right), and Liverpool J-Soc who hosted both a Holocaust survivor and a survivor of the Rwandan genocide.
 SOAS J-Soc also hosted a survivor of the Rwandan genocide whilst a Holocaust survivor joined Leeds J-Soc's Friday Night Dinner, and Hull J-Soc hosted a vigil and a stall together with the LGBT+ Network.